MCP-Mirror/sparfenyuk_mcp-youtube/README.md

 ## Configuration

 ### Claude Desktop Configuration

-Configure Claude Desktop to recognize the Exa MCP server.
+Configure Claude Desktop to recognize the Youtube MCP server.

 1. Open the Claude Desktop configuration file:
    - in MacOS, the configuration file is located at `~/Library/Application Support/Claude/claude_desktop_config.json`